Tsitsipas wins thriller to set up clash with Murray

 Djokovic overcomes battling Australian Thompson

-Djokovic, aiming to match Roger Federer's men's record of eight Wimbledon titles, advanced to round three with a straight-sets win over world number 70 Thompson.
+Djokovic, aiming to match Roger Federer's men's record of eight Wimbledon titles, advanced to round three with a straight-set win over world number 70 Thompson.

 Thompson, 29, sent down 21 aces throughout the match, but he consistently struggled to make an impact against the Djokovic serve and failed to create a break-point opportunity.